 Not all linear models are included in the general linear model and generalized linear model categories.
 For example, common quantile regression is a type of linear model not included in these categories.

 For any type of linear model, some method is used to find the value for the parameters for the model which best fit the data.
 For simple models like linear regression or a simple analysis of variance, these parameters estimates could be found by hand calculations.
 Luckily, more complex models can be fit by computer algorithm.
 General linear models are typically fit by ordinary least squares (OLS), whereas generalized linear models are typically fit by maximum likelihood estimation (MLE).
-OLS is actually a specific case of MLE that is valid only when the conditional distribution of the data are normal.
+OLS is actually a specific case of MLE that is valid only when the conditional distribution of the sampled population is normal.
 These approaches to estimation are generally reliable, but the reader should be aware that there are cases where MLE may fail.

 Formulae for specifying models in R